ThanosFisherman/Elvis/README.md

 It's worth mentioning that this lib just as `Optional`, can also offer safe navigation in between chain method calls plus a few more features.

-Using Elvis (My Library) the above snippets could be replaced with:
+Using Elvis (This library) the above snippets could be replaced with:

 ```java
 private String getStreetName() {